-The Series 2004-A Warrants are transferable only on the warrant register maintained at the designated office of the Paying Agent.
+The Series 2004-A Warrants are transferable only on the warrant register maintained at the principal office of the Trustee.
 Upon surrender of a Series 2004-A Warrant to be transferred, properly endorsed, a new Series 2004-A Warrant will be issued to the designated transferee.

-The Series 2004-A Warrants will be issued in Authorized Denominations and, subject to the provisions of the Warrant Resolution, may be exchanged for a like aggregate principal amount of Series 2004-A Warrants, of any Authorized Denominations and of the same maturity, as requested by the holder surrendering the same.
+The Series 2004-A Warrants will be issued in denominations of \$5,000 or any integral multiple thereof and, subject to the provisions of the Indenture, may be exchanged for a like aggregate principal amount of Series 2004-A Warrants, of any authorized denominations and of the same maturity, as requested by the holder surrendering the same.

-No service charge shall be made for any transfer or exchange, but the County may require payment by the holder of a sum sufficient to cover any tax or other governmental charge payable in connection therewith.
+No service charge shall be made for any transfer or exchange, but the County may require payment of a sum sufficient to cover any tax or other governmental charge payable in connection therewith.